Multi-Objective Agentic Rewrites for Unstructured Data Processing: Introduction

-\topic{The MOAR optimizer} In this paper, we introduce the {\bf \em Multi-Objective Agentic Rewrites (MOAR)} optimizer, which surfaces a Pareto frontier of pipelines that improve accuracy over the user's original while offering a range of costs---all under a limited evaluation budget.
-MOAR consists of two key components: {\em (1)} a library of rewrite directives that define transformations over pipelines, and {\em (2)} a novel search algorithm that does not assume optimal substructure.
+\topic{The MOAR optimizer} \rone{In this paper, we present MOAR, an optimizer that automatically discovers pipeline variants that improve accuracy over the user's original while offering a range of costs.
+MOAR explores rewrites and returns a Pareto frontier of options spanning different accuracy-cost trade-offs, all under a limited evaluation budget.} MOAR consists of two key components: {\em (1)} a library of rewrite directives that define transformations over pipelines, and {\em (2)} a novel search algorithm that does not assume optimal substructure.
 For {\em (1)}, following DocETL, we use {\em rewrite directives}---abstract rules that are instantiated by LLM agents into concrete pipeline rewrites based on task semantics and sample data.
 We substantially extend DocETL's directive library to target both accuracy and cost.
 For {\em (2)}, we model the space of pipelines (i.e., query plans) as a graph where each node is a complete pipeline, and each edge applies a rewrite to produce a new one.
 MOAR iteratively {\em (i)} selects a promising pipeline, {\em (ii)} applies a rewrite to produce a variant, and {\em (iii)} evaluates it on samples to estimate accuracy and cost.